FernandoBarrz/python-work-out-exercises/objects/exercise-40/exercise-40-description.md

-# Exercise 39 : Ice cream bowl
+# Exercise 40 : Bowl limits

 ## For this excercise

 Given the class, __Scoop__, that represents a single scoop of ice cream.
-For this exercise create a __Bowl__ class that holds n number of Scoop instances The result of running print(b) should be to display the three ice cream flavors in our bowl.
+And the __Bowl__ class that holds n number of Scoop instances.

+For this exercise create
+* Define a class attribute that will function like a constant, ensuring that we don't need to hardcode any value in our class.
+    * Capping the number of scoops in a bowl at _three_.